IbnBaqqi/IbnBaqqi/README.md

 Let's connect 🤝
 </div>

-> “...by the yard it's hard, but inch by inch anything is a cinch.”

 ## Featured Projects
 [StoreAPI](https://github.com/IbnBaqqi/storeApi) – A modular e-commerce backend designed using Service-Repository pattern and follows DDD principles and clean architecture principles for separation of concerns.
 Built with Java, MySQL and deployed on AWS.

-[BookMe](https://github.com/IbnBaqqi/book-me) – Room reservation system at hive.
-Follows the MVC pattern and leverages Spring Security and includes features like rate limiting and email notifications, deployed on internal server.
+[BookMe](https://github.com/IbnBaqqi/book-me) – Room reservation system used at hive.
+Follows the MVC pattern and leverages Spring Security and includes features like rate limiting and email notifications, deployed on internal infrastructure.
+Built with SpringBoot(Java) & MySql.